Hero Image

 Marion Dumas, 2015

-Marion's research focuses on the economic and social transformations needed to decarbonise the economy.
+Marion's research focuses on the economic and social transformations needed to decarbonize the economy.
 She is now an Assistant Professorial Research Fellow, Grantham Research Institute, London School of Economics.

 Pablo Egaña del Sol, 2016